PeterMosmans/ansible-role-apache2/README.md

   vars:
     apache2_php: true
 ```
-This example will install and harden Apache, install and harden PHP5, deploy the file ```mywebsite.conf``` from the folder ```roles/apache2/files``` and enable the website.
+This example will install and harden Apache, install and harden PHP, deploy the file ```mywebsite.conf``` from the folder ```roles/apache2/files``` and enable the website.
 The default website will be disabled, and `/var/www/html` removed.